italoglhrm/italoglhrm/README.md

 # › 👋😊 Hello, I'm Ítalo

 — Passionate about software development and problem-solving
-— Currently diving into modern web technologies and building projects
+— Currently diving into modern web technologies, AI and building projects

 ━━━━━━━━━━━━━━━━━━━━━━━━━━━━